stimulusreflex/stimulus_reflex/docs/lifecycle.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Adapting from the Generic example, we have refactored our controller to capture the `before` callback events for each anchor individually.
+Adapting the Generic example, we've refactored our controller to capture the `before` callback events for each anchor individually.

 {% hint style="info" %}
 **It's not required to implement all lifecycle methods.** Pick and choose which lifecycle callback methods make sense for your application.
 The answer is frequently __none__.